A Study of Treatment for Medulloblastoma Using Sodium Thiosulfate to Reduce Hearing Loss

 V. To evaluate quality of life and psychosocial outcomes and trajectories of patients with average-risk medulloblastoma treated with STS compared to published norms.

 VI.
-To estimate and monitor EFS and OS in patients with low-risk features treated using a reduced craniospinal radiation approach.
+To estimate and monitor EFS, OS, and patterns of recurrence in patients with low-risk features treated using a reduced craniospinal radiation approach.

 VII.
 To evaluate the trajectory of hearing loss in medulloblastoma patients treated with STS.